 During the past 5 years I have been Executive Headteacher of Hampstead Parochial and St Luke’s (Hampstead) whilst continuing as an LDBS adviser, trainer and SIAMS inspector.
 I have served on several Governing Boards, both primary and secondary schools, and have also been in regular attendance at LDBS board meetings.
 In my spare time I like to play the piano/guitar and run marathons!

 Born and educated in Stratford-upon-Avon, I worked in a variety of roles at the Royal Shakespeare Theatre leading to a degree in English and Drama.
 I started my teaching career in Hackney and then moved to Ashmole Academy where I have worked for over twenty years.
-In that time, I have progressed from Head of Department to Associate Head Teacher and many roles in between.
+In that time, I have progressed from Head of Department to Head Teacher and many roles in between.
 I have held most pastoral positions available in schools including Head of Sixth Form and designated Safeguarding Lead; as well as timetable and curriculum development.